India's grain mountain grows despite push for exports

-SINGAPORE/NEW DELHI (Reuters) - India will be unable to consume or export enough wheat and rice to rein in a record stockpile after another bumper harvest, a failure that means crops risk rotting in fields instead of being sold on world markets to cash in on higher prices.
+SINGAPORE/NEW DELHI, Feb 26 (Reuters) - India will be unable to consume or export enough wheat and rice to rein in a record stockpile after another bumper harvest, a failure that means crops risk rotting in fields instead of being sold on world markets to cash in on higher prices.

-In March, farmers in India will begin to harvest the sixth consecutive wheat crop expected to exceed demand, and when threshing is over in June the government’s combined wheat and rice stocks are set to hit 100 million metric tons (110.23 million tons).
+In March, farmers in India will begin to harvest the sixth consecutive wheat crop expected to exceed demand, and when threshing is over in June the government’s combined wheat and rice stocks are set to hit 100 million tonnes.
 That is about a fifth higher than the volume in storage a year ago.

 The grain mountain is worth about $30 billion and the nation of 1.2 billion will soon have enough wheat piled up to feed its poor for a year.
 But in a stark example of India’s corruption-plagued and inefficient food distribution and storage system, much will simply end up rotting in a country with 500 million poor, and despite a need for income from exports to reduce a record current account deficit.